English

 The tragic death of King Aegeus

 According to Greek mythology, King Aegeus of Athens anxiously awaited the return of his son Theseus from Crete, where he had gone to fight the Minotaur.
-After slaying the Minotaur, Theseus sailed back but forgot to change his ship’s sails from black to white as a signal of his victory.
-Seeing his son’s ship return with black sails, Aegeus thought Theseus was dead.
-Overcome with grief, he leapt into the sea and drowned.
-The sea was then named the Aegean Sea in his honor.
+After defeating the creature, Theseus sailed back, but forgot to change his ship’s sails from black to white as a signal of his victory.
+When Aegeus saw the black sails, he believed his son was dead.
+Grief-stricken, he leapt into the sea, and the waters were named the Aegean Sea in his memory.

 Sanctuary of Poseidon

 Cape Sounion was also closely tied to Poseidon, the Greek god of the sea.
-Sailors would offer sacrifices at the Temple of Poseidon before embarking on dangerous sea voyages, seeking the god’s protection against storms and shipwrecks.
-The temple also served as a landmark for sailors returning to Athens.
-This connection to Poseidon highlights the headland’s religious importance for seafarers.
+Sailors would offer sacrifices at the Temple of Poseidon before embarking on dangerous sea voyages, seeking the god’s protection from storms and shipwrecks.
+The temple also acted as a landmark for sailors returning to Athens.
+This connection to Poseidon underscores the religious significance of the headland for seafarers.

 The funeral of King Menelaus’s warrior

-In his epic poem the Odyssey, the Ancient Greek poet Homer writes that Cape Sounion was where the ship of King Menelaus stopped on the way back after the Battle of Troy.
+In his epic poem the Odyssey, the Ancient Greek poet Homer recounts that Cape Sounion was a pivotal stop for King Menelaus on his return from the Battle of Troy.
 The helmsman of the ship, Phrontis, had died as they approached the cape.
 Menelaus and his sailors landed at Sounion to give Phrontis full honors by cremating him on a funeral pyre on the beach.

 Frequently asked questions about Cape Sounion